 We’re all looking for a great deal online, but some sites offer electronics or luxury goods at prices that are too good to be true.
 Every holiday season BBB hears from holiday shoppers who paid for a supposedly great deal online, but received nothing in return.

 BBB advice: Always look for the BBB seal when shopping online and click on the seal to confirm it is legitimate.
-When shopping on sites that you aren’t household names, check the business out with the BBB before you buy.
+When shopping on sites that aren’t household names, check the business out with the BBB before you buy.

 Finding the season’s hottest toys and gadgets online